Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 The RRUSIZE and SRUSIZE parameters are used to negotiate the maximum NSDU (Network Service Data Unit) size for reception and transmission respectively.
-To transfer an article longer than (SRUSIZE-6), a segmentation operation is mandatory.
+To transfer an article longer than (SRUSIZE- 6), a segmentation operation is mandatory.

 <span id="Concatenating__regrouping_and_segmenting"></span>